A First Look at the Security Issues in the Model Context Protocol Ecosystem: Model Context Protocol and Ecosystem

-Figure~\ref{fig:overview} shows the overview of the MCP ecosystem.
-Users can configure multiple MCP servers on the MCP host (step \ding{182}), which in turn creates multiple clients (step \ding{183}) to connect to the corresponding servers and retrieve their primitives, including tool names, required parameters, and descriptions (step \ding{184}).
+\textbf{Overview.} Figure~\ref{fig:overview} shows the overview of the MCP ecosystem.
+Users discover MCP servers via public registries and configure them on the MCP host (step \ding{182}).
+Without registry vetting, adversarial servers may be integrated (step \ding{183}).
+The tool metadata of the adversarial server will also be retrieved (step \ding{184}).
 To use the system, the user first initiates the operation through the MCP host (step \ding{185}).
-The host then constructs a request and sends it to the LLM model (e.g., GPT-4o) (step \ding{186}).
+The host then constructs a request and sends it to the backend LLM (e.g., GPT-4o) (step \ding{186}).
 The request includes three types of information: (i) \textit{the system prompt}, which is predefined by the host; (ii) \textit{the tool list}, including both server-provided tools and built-in tools offered by the host; and (iii) \textit{the context}, including the user's query history (e.g., the initiated operation).

 The LLM processes the request by analyzing each tool description to identify the most suitable tool and extract the required parameters from \textit{the context}.
 It then returns the selected tool and its parameters to the host (step \ding{187}).
 The host invokes the selected tool through the corresponding client (step \ding{188}) and updates the interface to indicate that a tool call has been initiated.
 Once the tool call completes, the host sends the result back to the LLM (step \ding{189}).
 Finally, the LLM analyzes the result to complete the reasoning process and returns the final output to the host (step \ding{190}).